MEMBER

 President & CEO

-After receiving his PhD from the University of Tokyo, Yu-ichiro worked as a researcher at the Max-Planck Institute (Germany), an assistant professor at the University of Tokyo, a specially-appointed lecturer at the Tokyo Institute of Technology, and a specially-appointed associate professor at the Tokyo Institute of Technology before assuming his current position.
+After receiving his PhD from the University of Tokyo, Yu-ichiro worked as a researcher at the Max-Planck Institute (Germany), an assistant professor at the University of Tokyo, a specially-appointed lecturer at the Tokyo Institute of Technology (currently Institute of Science Tokyo), and a specially-appointed associate professor at the Tokyo Institute of Technology (currently Institute of Science Tokyo) before assuming his current position.

 He is also a member of the post-"K computer" project and also served as the working group leader for recommendations to the Ministry of Education, Culture, Sports, Science and Technology (MEXT) regarding computational materials science for the post-Fugaku era.